valentina-flex/recipes/peasoup.md

 - spring onions
 - potato
 # Instructions
--Shell the peas and put them in the pot
+- Shell the peas and put them in the pot
 - Bring a pot of water to the boil